 Hailed by Booklist as “one of the most clever and original talents in contemporary horror,” Kealan Patrick Burke was born and raised in Ireland and emigrated to the United States a few weeks before 9/11.
-Since then, he has written five novels, among them the popular southern gothic slasher Kin, and over two hundred short stories and novellas, including Sour Candy and The House on Abigail Lane, both of which have been optioned for film.
+Since then, he has written five novels, among them the popular southern gothic slasher Kin, and over two hundred short stories and novellas, including The House on Abigail Lane, which is currently in development as a TV series.

 A five-time Bram Stoker Award-nominee, Burke won the award in 2005 for his coming-of-age novella The Turtle Boy, the first book in the acclaimed Timmy Quinn series.

 Most recently, he adapted his work to comic book format for three volumes of John Carpenter’s Tales for a Halloween Night series of anthologies and contributed a short story to Mike Mignola and Christopher Golden’s Hellboy: An Assortment of Horrors.
 He recently completed a new novel, Mr. Stitch.

 Kealan is represented by Merrilee Heifetz at Writers House and Kassie Evashevski at Anonymous Content.